V-Sekai/manuals/decisions/20231227-blue-green-shadows.md

-# Proposed: Overcoming a V-Sekai limit with Documentation
+# Proposed: Blue Green new shadows for new avatars

 ## Metadata